The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/intro.md

  related properties such as the DAG id, schedule interval, start date etc.

 These similarities prompted the development of a telescope template that can be used as a basis for a new telescope.
-The template abstracts away the code to create the DAG object used in Airflow, making it possible to use the template without previous Airflow knowledge, although having basic Airflow knowledge might help to understand the possibilities and limitations of the template.
+Additionally, the template abstracts away the code to create an Airflow DAG object, making it possible to use the template and develop telescopes without previous Airflow knowledge.
+Having said that, some basic Airflow knowledge could come in handy, as it might help to understand the possibilities and limitations of the template.
 The template also implements properties that are often used and common tasks such as cleaning up local files at the end of the telescope.
-The base template is used for three other templates that implement more specific tasks for loading data into BigQuery and have some properties set to specific values (such as whether previous DAG runs should be run using the airflow 'catchup' setting).
+The initial template is referred to as the 'base' template and is used as a base for three other templates that implement more specific tasks for loading data into BigQuery and have some properties set to specific values (such as whether previous DAG runs should be run using the airflow 'catchup' setting).
 The base template and the other three templates (snapshot, stream and organisation) are all explained in more detail below.
-Each of the templates also have their own corresponding release class, this class contains properties and methods that are related to the specific release of a data source.
+Each of the templates also have their own corresponding release class, this class contains properties and methods that are related to the specific release of a data source, these are also explained in more detail below.